-- 1 The default password is 1234.
+- 1 The default password is unique to each Zyxel Device and shown on the label.
+If your Zyxel Device does not have a password on the label, use "1234".
 If the Zyxel Device is connected to the NCC and registered, check the NCC for the password. - 2 If this does not work, you have to reset the Zyxel Device to its factory defaults.
-See Section 25.6 on page 244.
+See Section 25.6 on page 257.